Equivalent spectral theory for fundamental graph cut problems: Introduction

 One major contribution of this work is the comprehensive study of the equivalent eigenproblem for maxcut

 in which any eigenvector corresponding to the largest eigenvalue of the eigenproblem \eqref{eq:1-lap-maxcut} directly produces a cut of maximum size (i.e., a solution of the maxcut problem).
-Besides, the mincut problem, and the min-max $k$-cut are also encoded in the spectral information of \eqref{eq:1-lap-maxcut}.
-We refer to Theorem \ref{thm:ck-maxkcut} for the connection between variational eigenvalues of \eqref{eq:1-lap-maxcut} and min-max $k$-cut proposed in Definition \ref{defn:minmax-k-cut}.
-We would like to highlight that by introducing new versions of nodal domain, we actually strengthen the Courant nodal domain theorem on \eqref{eq:1-lap-maxcut}, see Section \ref{sec:maxcut}.
+We would like to highlight that by introducing new versions of nodal domain, we actually strengthen the Courant-type nodal domain theorem on \eqref{eq:1-lap-maxcut}, see Section \ref{sec:maxcut}.

 Another main contribution of this work is a new equivalent spectral theory for the Cheeger constant, which is closely related to, but not the same as, the graph 1-Laplacian.
 We prove that the eigenvalues of the 1-Laplacian eigenproblem \eqref{eq:1-lap} are always the eigenvalues of the eigenproblem